modabas/ModEndpoints/README.md

 - [Create a route group implementation](./samples/ShowcaseWebApi/Features/FeaturesRouteGroup.cs) by inheriting RouteGroupConfigurator and implementing 'Configure' method,
 - Configuration of each route group implementation starts with calling MapGroup method with a route pattern prefix.
 The return of 'MapGroup' method, a RouteGroupBuilder instance, can be used to further customize the route group like a regular Minimal Api route group.
-- Apply RouteGroupMember attribute to either other [route group](./samples/ShowcaseWebApi/Features/Books/Configuration/BooksV1RouteGroup.cs) or [endpoint](./samples/ShowcaseWebApi/Features/Books/CreateBook.cs) classes that will be mapped under created route group.
-Use type of the new route group implementation as ParentGroupType property of attribute.
+- Apply MapToGroup attribute to either other [route group](./samples/ShowcaseWebApi/Features/Books/Configuration/BooksV1RouteGroup.cs) or [endpoint](./samples/ShowcaseWebApi/Features/Books/CreateBook.cs) classes that will be mapped under created route group.
+Use type of the new route group implementation as GroupType parameter to the attribute.

 Following sample creates a parent route group (FeaturesRouteGroup), a child route group (BooksV1RouteGroup) and maps an endpoint (CreateBook) to child route group.
 Group configuration methods used for this particular sample are all part of Minimal Apis ecosystem and are under [Asp.Versioning](https://github.com/dotnet/aspnet-api-versioning) .